-(a) Chemotrophic

-(b) Organotrophic

-(c) Autotrophic

 (d) Chemotrophic, Organotrophic, Heterotrophie

 11. h of the following instrument is used for sterilizing the media it has been prepared?

 (a) Autoclave

 (b) Laminar Air Flow Chamber (c) Inoculum

 Need le Incubator

-12. Which of the following method can be used to determine the number of bacteria quantitatively?
+12. h of the following method can be used to determine the per of bacteria quantitatively?

 (a) Streak-plate

 (b) Spread-plate

 (c) Pour plate

 (d) Pour-plate and spread plate

-13. beca h of the following chemothearpeutic agent is extensively used use of their antibacterial effcetiveness in a wide range of crial infections? (a) arsphenamine
+13. beca h of the following chemothearpeutic agent is extensively used use of their antibacterial effcetiveness in a wide range of erial infections? (a) arsphenamine

 (b) sulfanilamide

 (c) sulfonamide

 (d) sulfadiazine

 14. h of the following antibiotic s not involved in the inhibition of fic enzyme systems?

 (a) Penicillin

 (b) Tetracycline

-- Sulphonamides (c)
+(c) Sulphonamides

-- (d) Chloramphenicol

-- 15. Interference mechanism of ciprofloxacin and norfloxacin is due to their action on (a)
+15. Chloramphenicol Ference mechanism of ciprofloxacin and exaction on (a)

 Cell wall synthesis

-- (b) Cell membrane synthesis
+(b) Cell membrane synthesis

-- (c) DNA Function
+(c) DNA Function

-- (d) Protein Synthesis
+(d) Protein Synthesis

+PART B - $(2 \square 5 = 10 \text{ marks})$

+Answer any Two questions.

+16. Desci ribe the experiment of Louis Pasteur for fermentation?

+17. Explain differential staining.